ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 <!-- ![Add VM resource to environment](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/add-vm-resource-to-environment.png) -->
 ![Add VM resource to environment](../../static/images/provision-azure-vm-in-azure-pipelines-environment/add-vm-resource-to-environment.png)

 To automate these steps we need that PowerShell script.
 So I copied it from the Azure DevOps portal and saved it on GitHub in a file called [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1).
-To be able to call it from our pipeline I've maded the following changes:
+To be able to call it from our pipeline I've made the following changes:

-- Add parameters to the script to specify the Azure DevOps organization, team project, environment, personal access token and optional tags to use.
+- Add parameters to the script to specify the Azure DevOps organization, team project, environment, personal access token and optional tags.
 - Download the latest .zip file with the agent to install.
   The copied PowerShell script downloads a .zip file with the agent from a url with a hardcoded version.
 I've added some code to always download the latest version.
-- Add the `--unattendend` flag when calling the `.\config.cmd` script.
+- Add the `--unattendend` flag when registering the agent.
 - Add the agent number to the agent name, so you can install multiple agents on 1 virtual machine if you want.
 - Raise an exception if registration of the agent in the environment fails.

 To run this script on the Azure virtual machine we can use a custom script extension as described on [Custom Script Extension for Windows](https://docs.microsoft.com/nl-nl/azure/virtual-machines/extensions/custom-script-windows).

-> If you want to add an Azure virtual machine to a deployment group instead of an environment you use the existing Azure Pipelines Agent extension instead of using a custom PowerShell script.
+> If you want to add an Azure virtual machine to a deployment group instead of an environment you can use the existing Azure Pipelines Agent extension instead of using a custom PowerShell script.
 Have a look at [Provision deployment group agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/howto-provision-deployment-group-agents?view=azure-devops) for more information.

 We can use the `az vm extension set` CLI command to execute the custom script extension.
-The script either already needs to be on the server or accessible on the internet for download.
-The command takes a settings JSON that should look like this:
+The custom script either already needs to be on the server or accessible on the internet for download.
+The CLI command takes a settings JSON that should look like this:

 ```json
 {